janais9/SOC-Analyst-Portfolio/01-Double-Extension-File-Creation/README.md

 ### 1️⃣ File Analysis

-- The target file `cats2025.mp4.exe` uses a **double extension** technique, relying on the fact that Windows Explorer hides *known file extensions* by default.
+- The target file `cats2025.mp4.exe` uses a **double-extension** naming technique.
-- To an average user, this file would visually appear as **`cats2025.mp4`** — a harmless video file — while it is, in reality, a **Windows executable (`.exe`)**.
+- The filename contains a media-looking extension (`.mp4`) followed by the actual executable extension (`.exe`).
-- This is a classic **masquerading** technique used to trick users into executing malicious code disguised as media content.
+- This naming technique can make an executable appear to be a legitimate media file and may be used to trick users into opening it.
-- File location (`Downloads` folder, delivered via browser) is consistent with a drive-by / social-engineering download rather than a legitimate application install.
+- The file was created in the user's `Downloads` directory and was associated with `chrome.exe`.

 **Verdict for this indicator:** 🔴 Suspicious — strong masquerading indicator.